manashvi23/second/README.md

 # second
-adding a readme file to my repo
+adding a readme file to my repo. starting with github